decredcommunity/social-media-stats/docs/charts.md

-# Decred Social Media Charts
+# Decred social media charts

-Data source: `data` branch commit [c080671](https://github.com/decredcommunity/social-media-stats/tree/c080671b1a3bbead60f011c2438b93399505ff6d) of 2021-05-27.
+Source of data: [social-media-stats](https://github.com/decredcommunity/social-media-stats) repository, branch `data`, commit [c080671](https://github.com/decredcommunity/social-media-stats/tree/c080671b1a3bbead60f011c2438b93399505ff6d) of 2021-05-27.

-Pay attention to the `value` axis on the left to have a more accurate interpretation of the lines.
+Pay attention to the `value` axis on the left to have a more accurate interpretation of the charts.

 ![](https://github.com/decredcommunity/social-media-stats/blob/graphs/graphs/twitter-decredproject.png)

 Notes:

 - Twitter has periodic mass purges of fake followers, as well as ongoing cleanup.
 - We don't have a good explanation of the quick jump to ~41,600 followers in October 2018, followed by a quick drop back to ~40,000.
-Around that time Politeia was released and Decred made a couple of appearances on CoinDesk (getting an article on CoinDesk has been a rare event historically).
+Decred had some big news around that time: Politeia was released and Decred got a couple of articles on CoinDesk (a rare event historically).

 ![](https://github.com/decredcommunity/social-media-stats/blob/graphs/graphs/twitter-regional.png)